aws-samples/amazon-bedrock-samples/agents-for-bedrock/features-examples/02-create-agent-with-api-schema/README.md

 }
 ```

-In order to query the correct function and parameters the following code is added to the Lambda function.
+To process the action requested by the Agent, the following code is added to the Lambda function.

 ```python
 def get_named_parameter(event, name):